bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:19 AM CT, April 25</p>
+<p class="updated_time"> Latest data: 09:50 AM CT, April 25</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 69°, which is 0° *colder* than yesterday.
-Tomorrow is expected to be 1° **warmer** than today.
+Today's high is 68°, which is 1° *colder* than yesterday.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

 - 52°
-- Overcast
+- Mostly Cloudy
-- 93% humidity
+- 92% humidity
-- 10 mph wind
+- 12 mph wind
-- 90% cloud cover
+- 87% cloud cover
 - 32 AQI 🟩
 - 0.06 inches of rain in the past 24 hours